 Purple is a color that portrays wisdom, royalty, and nobility to customers.
 Using purple as one of your brand colors can also establish an image of vision and wisdom.

 There are many companies that use purple as one of their main brand colors such as Yahoo, Cadbury, FedEx, and Hallmark.

 Purple has been used for years in different companies’ brand color palette and should be used so wisely.
+There is a balance when it comes to purple color psychology.
 Overusing the color purple in your brand identity can go from representing royalty to being perceived as arrogant or childish.